-There is only one place where options are added to the current selection (Navigator:83).
+There is only one place where options are added to the selection (Navigator:83).
 This can only be reached with a step.op equal to OP\ADD or OP\APPEND.
 In the case of OP\ADD, this line cannot be reached if the option to be added is already selected.

-Therefore, the same option cannot appear twice in a group's selection list unless OP\APPEND is used.
-If the ballot definition is examined, it can be confirmed that OP\APPEND is used only in write-in groups but never in contest groups.
+Therefore, no option can appear twice in a group's selection list unless OP\APPEND is used.
+The ballot definition can be examined to confirm that OP\APPEND is used only in write-in groups but never in contest groups.